 Adjusting your mindset

 A repeated theme in our case studies is that PDA turns “parenting norms” upside down, so our own mindset and mood are key factors in developing a toolkit of helpful approaches.
-Please listen to our webinar for more detail on this, but some key pointers are:
+Some key pointers are:

 Optimising the environment

 Just like giant pandas, our children can thrive in the right environment – in place of firm boundaries and the use of rewards, consequences and praise, an approach based on negotiation, collaboration and flexibility tends to work better in PDA households.
 Top tips include:

 Balancing tolerance and demands – a child’s ability to cope with demands will vary from day to day and from hour to hour, so try to control the ‘input’ of demands accordingly (remembering that demands are many and varied) and build in plenty of ‘downtime’ to give space for anxiety to lessen and tolerance levels to replenish.

 Agreeing non-negotiable boundaries – these will vary from household to household and from child to child.
 For some, the barest minimum of non-negotiable boundaries (such as basic health and safety requirements or those relating to their siblings) may be needed when anxiety is very high, but they may be increased over time.
 Sharing clear reasons for these boundaries, and agreeing on them together as a family, can help our children to adhere to them.
 Enforcing these boundaries without exacerbating things may require the use of other helpful approaches (please see next section on reducing the perception of demands).

 Allowing plenty of time – time is an additional demand, so it’s helpful to build in plenty of time (for instance, setting alarms earlier on a school morning).
 Always try to plan ahead, anticipate potential challenges and allow some flexibility to accommodate fluctuating anxiety levels.